Banking in India: Liberalisation in the 1990s

 In the early 1990s, the then government embarked on a policy of liberalisation, licensing a small number of private banks.
-These came to be known as New Generation tech-savvy banks, and included Global Trust Bank (the first of such new generation banks to be set up), which later amalgamated with Oriental Bank of Commerce, IndusInd Bank, UTI Bank (since renamed Axis Bank), ICICI Bank and HDFC Bank.
+These came to be known as New Generation tech-savvy banks, and included Global Trust Bank (the first of such new generation banks to be set up), which later amalgamated with Oriental Bank of Commerce, IndusInd Bank, UTI Bank (since renamed Axis Bank), and a couple of development banks ICICI Bank and HDFC Bank.
 This move – along with the rapid growth in the economy of India – revitalised the banking sector in India, which has seen rapid growth with strong contribution from all the three sectors of banks, namely, government banks, private banks and foreign banks.

 The next stage for the Indian banking has been set up, with proposed relaxation of norms for foreign direct investment.
 All foreign investors in banks may be given voting rights that could exceed the present cap of 10% at present.
 In 2019, Bandhan bank specifically, increased the foreign investment percentage limit to 49%.
 It has gone up to 74% with some restrictions.

 The new policy shook the banking sector in India completely.
 Bankers, till this time, were used to the 4–6–4 method (borrow at 4%; lend at 6%; go home at 4) of functioning.
 The new wave ushered in a modern outlook and tech-savvy methods of working for traditional banks.
 All this led to the retail boom in India.
 People demanded more from their banks and received more.

-PSB Amalgamations in the 2000s and 2010s
+Mergers and Amalgamations in the 2000s and 2010s

+ICICI

+ICICI Bank merged with its parents and subsidiaries in 2002.